SystemSolution21/Python/Basic/logging/logging.md

 - `filename`: The name of the file to log to.
 - `filemode`: The mode to open the log file in.
 The default is `a` (append).
 - `style`: The style of the log messages.
 The default is `%` (old style).
 The other option is `{` (new style).

+## Custom Logging

+Custom logging allows you to create multiple loggers with different configurations.
+This is useful when you want to log messages from different parts of your application with different levels of detail.